-As a neuroscience-based personal and professional development coach, I’ve seen firsthand how the lens of perspective can transform lives.
+As a neuroscience-based personal and professional development practitioner, I’ve seen firsthand how the lens of perspective can transform lives.
 Perspective is not just a way of seeing things; it’s the filter through which we interpret every experience, every relationship, and every challenge.
 Taking a neuroscience-biological perspective allows us to understand how brain structure and function shape the way we interpret and respond to the world.
 The neuroscience of perspective reveals that this lens is deeply rooted in the brain’s architecture and function, influencing how we think, feel, and act every single day.

 What Is Perspective?